 IBM started shipping CICSPlex System Manager (CPSM) for free when they re-branded CICS/ESA as CICS/Transaction Server (CICS/TS).
-Reportedly co-developed with BMC, CPSM is kind of a mixed bag of
+Reportedly co-developed with BMC, CPSM is kind of a mixed bag of system management, automation and workload management.
+It's not exactly easy to implement or manage, but it does provide lots of advantages for those who want to exploit them.
+This column will deal with some CPSM basics.

 Defining CICSPlex regions